grafana/google-sheets-datasource/docs/sources/troubleshooting.md

 **Solution:**

 - **Network:** Ensure the Grafana server can reach Google APIs (`https://sheets.googleapis.com`, `https://www.googleapis.com`).
 If you use a proxy or firewall, allow these endpoints.
-- **API key:** If using an API key, ensure the Google Sheets API (and Drive API if you use “Select Spreadsheet ID”) is enabled for the key and that key restrictions (for example, IP, referrer) allow requests from Grafana.
+- **API key:** If using an API key, ensure the Google Sheets API (and Drive API if you use "Select Spreadsheet ID") is enabled for the key and that key restrictions (for example, IP, referrer) allow requests from Grafana.
 - **JWT / service account:** Ensure the [Google Sheets API](https://console.cloud.google.com/apis/library/sheets.googleapis.com) and [Google Drive API](https://console.cloud.google.com/apis/library/drive.googleapis.com) are enabled for the project.
 Ensure the service account has access to at least one spreadsheet (for example, share the sheet with the service account email).
-For “Invalid grant” or “account not found”, verify the service account key is correct and that the account has not been deleted or disabled.
+For "Invalid grant" or "account not found", verify the service account key is correct and that the account has not been deleted or disabled.
 - **GCE default account:** If using GCE Default Service Account, ensure Grafana runs on a Google Compute Engine VM and that the default service account has the required scopes and access to the sheet.

 ### Unable to create Google API client (in panel)